DAVIDS4A/U1_Computer_Vision/README.md

 # 🌟 U1 Computer Vision Project 🌟

 This repository contains the code and resources for the **U1 Computer Vision** project.
-The goal of this project is to classify various PC parts using a convetional deep learning technique(CNN) and a pre-trained CV model (YOLOv8n).
+The goal of this project is to classify various PC parts using a conventional deep learning technique(CNN) and a pre-trained CV model (YOLOv8n).

 ## 📋 Project Overview